Softorage/Softorage/content/software/libreoffice.md

 ---
 title: "LibreOffice"

-description: "A free and open-source office suite, comprising programs for word processing, the creation and editing of spreadsheets, slideshows, diagrams and drawings, working with databases, and composing mathematical formulae"
+description: "LibreOffice is a free and open-source office suite, comprising programs for word processing, the creation and editing of spreadsheets, slideshows, diagrams and drawings, working with databases, and composing mathematical formulae"

 image: "https://cdn.statically.io/img/img.softorage.com/software-logo/libreoffice.png?h=64"